astra-vision/PaSCo/README.md

 # News
+- 10/06/2024: Training and evaluation code for PaSCo w/o MIMO has been released.
 - 06/04/2024: Dataset download instructions and label generation code for SemanticKITTI are now available.
 - 04/04/2024: PaSCo has been accepted as Oral paper at [CVPR 2024](https://cvpr.thecvf.com/) (0.8% = 90/11,532).
 - 05/12/2023: Paper released on arXiv!
 Code will be released soon!
 Please [watch this repo](https://github.com/astra-vision/PaSCo/watchers) for updates.